Inazuma110/poke-rate-hub/README.md

 # poke-rate-hub
 ## Overview
-> Create Pokemon rating battle graph like GitHub!
+Create Pokemon rating battle graph like GitHub!

+# Warning
+This repository does not work because the [Pokémon Global Link](https://3ds.pokemon-gl.com/) has been terminated.

 ## Usage
 ### Howto get savedataIdCode